kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 Retry is handled entirely by the Kubelet based on pod conditions:
-- `PodResizePending` (reason: `Deferred`) - Kubelet will retry automatically
+- `PodResizePending` (reason: `Deferred`) - Kubelet will retry automatically, , VPA continues to defer.
-- `PodResizePending` (reason: `Infeasible`) - Kubelet will never retry
+- `PodResizePending` (reason: `Infeasible`) - Kubelet will never retry, but VPA will continue to defer (not evict) in InPlace mode.
-- `PodResizeInProgress` - Resize is being applied
+- `PodResizeInProgress` - Resize is being applied, VPA waits indefinitely in InPlace mode.

+### Behavior when Feature Gate is Disabled

+- When `InPlace` feature gate is disabled and a VPA is configured with `UpdateMode: InPlace`, the updater will skip processing that VPA entirely (not fall back to eviction).
+- In contrast, `InPlaceOrRecreate` with its feature gate disabled will fall back to eviction mode.

+This design ensures that `InPlace` mode truly guarantees no evictions, even in misconfiguration scenarios.

 ## Test Plan

 The following test scenarios will be added to e2e tests.
 The InPlace mode will be tested in the following scenarios:

 - Basic In-Place Update: Pod successfully updated in-place with InPlace mode
-- Failed Update - No Eviction: Update fails due to node capacity, verify no eviction occurs and pod remains running
+- No Eviction on Failure: Update fails due to node capacity, verify no eviction occurs and pod remains running
+- Feature Gate Disabled: Verify InPlace mode is rejected when feature gate is disabled
+- Indefinite Wait for In-Progress Updates: Update is in-progress for extended period, verify no timeout/eviction occurs (unlike `InPlaceOrRecreate`)
 - Failed Update - Retry Success: Update fails initially, conditions improve, verify successful retry
+- Infeasible Resize Handling: Pod resize marked as infeasible, verify pod is deferred (not evicted)

 ## Upgrade / Downgrade Strategy